 Any advert you place on Facebook will be difficult to ignore because it will appear directly into the newsfeed of any person who has shown an interest in your industry.

-Keep track of regular subscribers by encouraging them to sign up to an email list.
-As long as you don’t bombard your customers with endless emails, this is an effective way to generate more traffic.
-You can also reward subscribers by giving them an exclusive first look at business updates, or by giving them first dibs on limited discounts.
+Maintain contact with loyal subscribers by persuading them to join an email list.
+As long as you do not inundate your clients with emails, this is an efficient method of increasing traffic.
+Additionally, you may reward subscribers by providing them with an exclusive first peek at company updates or first dibs on limited-time deals.

 Photo courtesy of Pexels